uu-infomcv/labs/lab1/neural_lab_1.md

       #   - set X,Y to []
       #   - use python garbage collector
 ```

+You can then use the `.fit_generator()` method to use your `DataGenerator`.
+It is important to note that you will now be required to enter the number of steps manually as an additional method parameter.

 (Optional) optimise your code further without including a `count` and only rely on `i`.